4.7.1 Inserting Links into Worksheet CellsInsLink-to-WksCell

 |

-Inserting Help Links into Worksheet Cells
+Inserting Links into Help Documents

 To insert links to Origin Help documents, begin with help://, and then follow with the link to the Help page.
 For example: